Skip to main content

 Remove -network offchain and -remoteSignerAddr, and add your Arbitrum RPC and on-chain flags:

-The gateway will now discover orchestrators from the on-chain registry and sign PM tickets directly using your wallet’s signing key.
+The Gateway will now discover Orchestrators from the on-chain registry and sign PM tickets directly using your wallet’s signing key.

 Once on-chain, you no longer need the community remote signer.
-Your gateway holds the PM signing key and handles all Ethereum operations directly.
-This is the standard mode for video gateways and is also supported for AI gateways that prefer full on-chain custody.
+Your Gateway holds the PM signing key and handles all Ethereum operations directly.
+This is the standard mode for video Gateways and is also supported for AI Gateways that prefer full on-chain custody.

 7